mikereidnz/pycf/README.rst

 this.
 Then, by setting ``CFL_CFLAGS`` and ``CFL_LDLIBS`` variables to wherever you installed nlopt,  you should be able to compile pyemp.
-Note that since your object files need to be position independent code (or cython will not be able to create a shared object), you need to compile nlopt as a shared object (or set the ``-fPIC`` compiler option).
+Note that since your object files need to be position independent code (or cython will not be able to create a shared object), you need to compile nlopt as a shared library (or set the ``-fPIC`` compiler option).
 See the nlopt `page
 <http://ab-initio.mit.edu/wiki/index.php/NLopt_Installation#Shared_libraries>`_
 for details on how to do this.